FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • Substrate scope boundary: Confirm whether the siding sub carries the structural or exterior sheathing, or whether sheathing is in the framing sub's scope.
 On commercial wood-frame projects, framing subs often price sheathing but siding subs assume it's included in their scope.
 This creates a real gap — clarify it in both subcontracts.

 • Weather-resistive barrier (WRB): Specify the WRB by manufacturer and product, minimum lap dimensions (typically 150mm horizontal, 300mm at vertical laps), fastening schedule, and whether it's in the siding sub's scope or applied by the framing sub.
-Best practice: specify WRB as the siding sub's responsibility — it integrates with their flashing work.
+Best practice: specify WRB as the siding sub's responsibility — it integrates with their flashing work and the broader waterproofing envelope.

 • Surface preparation (renovations): On existing buildings, specify scope of existing cladding removal, fastener removal, surface repairs, and leveling required before new siding installation.
 Confirm whether hazardous materials (asbestos-containing cladding) are a separate abatement scope.